ArthurThiam/Cubesat-Attitude/readme.txt

 [CALIBRATION]
 Calibration of each sensor should be performed before usage.
 The minimum values of each sensor correspond to the darkness read-out.
-The maximum values correspond to the values at 90° incidence angle, for the used light source, at the specific light source distance.
+The maximum values correspond to the values at 90° incidence angle, for the used light source, at a consistent light source distance.
 Calibration values can be adapted and saved in the 'calibration.ini' file.